NS5133 - Healthy Labour, Birth and the Puerperium

 the puerperium to well women and neonates;

 - describe the physiology of lactation;

-- discuss the physiological adaptations the fetus experiences in labour;
+- discuss the physiological adaptations the fetus experiences in labour and describe

-- discuss the role of the midwife in supporting breastfeeding women including the World
+- discuss the role of the midwife in supporting breastgeeding women including the World

-Health Organisations (WHO) 10 steps to successful breastfeeding and the 7 point plan
+Health Organisation (WHO) 10 steps to successful breastfeeding and the 7 point plan